jimmyceroneii/lastweekilearned/md/barbie.md

 It's effective and the Barbie movie lays it out for us.
 What do we do here?
 Kara Swisher is right when she says we need to keep in mind these are adults with real power.
 Just because they act childish, does not mean they are not to be held accountable.

 Elon Musk is a father, a CEO, and over 50.
 It's time he started acting his age.
-He is not a victim, he is an actor, in all sense of the word.
+He is not a victim, he is an actor, in all senses of the word.
 Watching a man roller skate into Barbie world is funny.
 Watching a man holding the keys to a war joke about cage matches is not.